What is Shmirah?

-- If the congregation is not yet a part of Austin Shmirah, advocate to join within the congregation, and contact the Area Coordinator (Main Menu->Contact Us) for help getting started
+- If the congregation is not yet a part of Austin Shmirah, contact the Area Coordinator for help getting started

-- Recruit one or more backup coordinators to take over when the primary coordinator cannot be on duty or simply needs a break.
-As long as the congregation has a coordinator on duty at all times, tasks and schedules can be divvied up in any way the coordinators see fit
+- Recruit one or more backup coordinators to take over when the primary coordinator can't be on duty or just needs a break.
+Tasks and schedules can be divvied up in any way the coordinators see fit

 - Recruit new shomrim from within the congregation

-- Encourage the congregation’s shomrim and chevrah kadishah members to attend the annual Chevrah Kadishah banquet and learning sessions (usually scheduled on the evening of Adar 7, in February or March)
+- Encourage the congregation’s shomrim and chevrah kadishah members to attend the annual Chevrah Kadisha banquet and learning sessions (usually scheduled on the evening of Adar 7, in February or March)

 - Consult with the congregation’s spiritual leadership on shmirah-related matters

-- Answer congregants’ questions about Austin Shmirah or shmirah in general, or direct said questions to the Area Coordinator or to the congregation’s spiritual leadership
+- Answer congregants’ questions about Austin Shmirah or shmirah in general, or direct their questions to the Area Coordinator or to the congregation’s spiritual leadership

 We recommend working closely with your congregation’s spiritual leadership in all shmirah-related decision-making.